 Though the calculation is standard across districts, it is difficult to compare one district to another because how they apply the meal equivalent varies.
-The primary differences that we’ve found are in how meal equivalents are calculated for breakfast versus à la carte sales.
+The primary differences are i how meal equivalents are calculated for breakfast and à la carte sales.
 We recommend the following calculations based on our experience in evaluating numerous districts of various sizes in different parts of the country.

 - Breakfast served before the bell in the cafeteria: 3 to 1

 - Breakfast served for universal Grab n’ Go (to the classroom), either as students enter or after first period: 2 to 1

 - Universal Breakfast in the Classroom (BIC) served after the bell, delivered to the classroom: 2 to 1

 - After School Snack Program packed out for pick-up: 4 to 1

 - Lunch: 1 to 1

 - Supper: 1 to 1 (unless it a cold pack-out similar to snack)

 À la carte sales as a meal equivalents is where The Lunch Box differs from the norm—we don’t count à la carte as a meal equivalent.
 Here’s why: